Fatty Acids: Hydroxy and Other Oxygenated

 The lipid precursors of both cutin and suberin are 16:0, 18:0, 18:1 and 18:2 fatty acids synthesised in plastids and trafficked to the endoplasmic reticulum, the 'hub' for the production of suberin monomers, where they can undergo chain elongation and reduction to alcohols.
 For biosynthesis of oxygenated fatty acids, a hydroxyl group is introduced first at the terminal carbon atom of an existing fatty acid by means of cytochrome P450-dependent fatty acid monooxygenases, and this can then be converted to a dicarboxylic acid by a fatty acid oxygenase.
 Epoxidation by a cytochrome P450 enzyme followed by the action of an epoxide hydrolase is required for the introduction of mid-chain hydroxyl groups with for example, oleic acid as the biosynthetic precursor of 18-hydroxy-oleic, 9,10,18‑trihydroxy-octadecanoic, 1,18‑octadec-9-enedioic and 9,10‑dihydroxy-1,18-octadecanedioic acids, together with 9,10-epoxy analogues.
 Long-chain acyl-coenzyme A synthetases, a family of lipase/esterases and acyltransferases, including glycerol-3-phosphate acyltransferases (GPAT4 and 8 in Arabidopsis root epidermal cells) are then utilized for the synthesis of glycerol esters, which are believed to be the preferred transport form for the fatty acid monomers.
 In that the relevant GPAT is specific for the sn-2 rather than the sn-1 position, esterification to glycerol differs from that for bulk membrane lipid synthesis and 2‑monoacylglycerols are the main cutin precursors.

 Although much remains to be learned of how the various monomers are transported to the plant surface prior to polymer formation, it is likely that ABCG transporters, exocytosis or lipid transfer proteins are involved possibly via microtubules.
 The final step is polymerization by a cutin synthase in the cell wall, although it has been proposed that some cutin formation may occur by non-enzymatic polymerization of aggregates of the precursors in "cutinsomes".
 While A. thaliana has been widely used for biosynthetic studies of cutin lipids, many appear to regard this species as atypical.
+Some fungal pathogens contain cutinases that can break down the cutin layer and use it as an energy source, but plants respond to this by synthesising oxylipins as a defence mechanism.

 The cutin/suberin layers are distinct from the waxy coating that covers the external surface of plants (see our web page on waxes) and indeed act as a support for it.
 This wax can contain a range of very-long-chain fatty acids (C20 to C38+), some with hydroxyl or keto groups.